Historic Camp White Rifle Range – "High Power Rifle Range"

 Public shooting operational format:

-NO unsupervised shooting – RVSSA Range Officer must be present!
+NO unsupervised shooting – RVSSA Range Safety Officer must be present!

 Do not remove your rifle from your vehicle, until instructed by the Range Safety Officer

 There will be a safety briefing before each relay.
 After the safety briefing shooters will be paired up (one to shoot, one to operate and mark the target - Shooters might want to bring a friend).
 After 20 minutes of fire.
-All rifles must be made safe (empty with actions open - use of chamber flags is required and chamber flags can be rented), Rifles and equipment then can be returned to the shooters vehicle.
+All rifles must be made safe (empty with actions open - use of chamber flags are required for all reciprocating bolt semi-automatic firearms with a magazine), rifles and equipment then can be returned to the shooters vehicle.
 The target pit will then be unsealed and a pit change will be made.
 Shooter goes to the target pit and the target puller comes to the firing line.

 The original Camp White target mechanisms are functional and will be used.
 Shooters may use the provided targets or may bring their own targets which can be fastened to the existing provided target.

-Hearing protection is recommended.
-Preferably, enhanced electronic ear muffs, so as to able to hear the Range officer’s commands.
+Hearing and eye protection is required on the firing line.
+Preferably, enhanced electronic ear muffs, so as to be able to hear the Range Safety Officer's commands.

-Please be advised; Cover is provided ONLY on the 600 yd.
-Firing Line, and there are NO shooting benches anywhere on the range.
-If a shooter wishes cover or to shoot off a bench they must bring their own.
-Shooting can be done prone, sitting or standing.
+Please be advised; Cover and benches are provided ONLY on the 600 yd.
+Firing line shooting can be done prone, sitting or standing.
 If a shooter is going to shoot prone it is advisable to bring a shooting mat.
+When an event is open for firing on the 300, 400, or 500 firing lines, only prone, kneeling, or standing fire is available and no benches are available at those distances.

 All firing is single round only.
 If you are using a rifle that has a magazine, do not have more than 5 rounds in the magazine.